 The highly cross-linked agarose base matrix gives the medium high chemical and physical stability.
-Characteristics such as capacity, elution behavior and pressure/flow properties are unaffected by the solutions commonly used in process chromatography and cleaning procedures.
+Characteristics such as capacity, elution behavior and pressure/flow properties are unaffected by the solutions commonly used in process chromatography and cleaning procedures (see table below).